La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Conclusions

 \section{Conclusions}

 We presented \ourmodel, a scalable and efficient all-atom protein structure generative model that achieves state-of-the-art performance in unconditional and conditional atomistic protein design tasks and can generate realistic atomistic structures of up to 800 residues.
-Our key design choice involves a partially latent flow matching model that inherits the performance benefits of backbone generative models while benefiting from a per-residue fixed-size latent representation for sequence and side-chains, side-stepping scalability and accuracy issues that other methods suffer from. \ourmodel generates highly physically realistic structures and models the conformational space of amino acid rotamers accurately.
-Analysis of the autoencoder latent space reveal biophysical clustering of latents to amino acids and local behavior of the latent representation upon perturbation.
+Our key design choice involves a partially latent flow matching model that inherits the performance benefits of backbone generative models while benefiting from a per-residue fixed-size latent representation for sequence and side-chains, side-stepping scalability and accuracy issues that other methods suffer from.
 We believe that \ourmodel and its strong performance on atomistic design tasks, like unindexed atomistic motif scaffolding, could enable new important protein design applications, like binder and enzyme design.\looseness=-1